Conservation and Improvement of Adequate Working Environment

 for a short time or work with a flexible schedule

-Nursing leave System under which employees
+Nursing care or other leave System under which employees

 can take leave for nursing a child